Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Finding these bits and pieces of evidence was easy; finding the DeAutremont brothers was something else.
 Although U.S. Postal officials spent a half million dollars circulating wanted posters, containing pictures of the three brothers, all over the nation and in several foreign countries, it took nearly four years to track them down.

+What followed with wanted circulars posted around the world was said to be the most intense manhunt ever.
+Ray and Roy spent the next three years in constant fear that they would make a fatal slip, saying something that would tie them into that unsolved train robbery attempt in Oregon.
+To avoid recognition, Ray bleached his hair white and both he and Roy grew bushy moustaches.
+Yet, they were constantly looking over their shoulders, fearing that someone was spying on them.
 Hugh DeAutremont joined the U.S. Army in hopes of avoiding capture, changed his name to James C. Price (purportedly using the name “James” in honor of his boyhood idol, Jesse James) and was sent to the Philippine Islands.
 His two brothers traveled in different directions for awhile before reuniting and moving to Ohio.
 They both got jobs in a Steubenville, Ohio, steel mill, under the assumed last name of “Goodwins.”
 Ray took the name “Elmer Goodwins” and Roy, “Clarence Goodwins.”

-Ray and Roy spent the next three years in constant fear that they would make a fatal slip, saying something that would tie them into that unsolved train robbery attempt in Oregon.
-To avoid recognition, Ray bleached his hair white and both he and Roy grew bushy moustaches.
-Yet, they were constantly looking over their shoulders, fearing that someone was spying on them.

-One of those who died shortly after noon on Oct.
-11, 1923, was Ashland resident Elvyn Dougherty, the mail clerk.
-“It was a terrible thing,” said Eagle Point resident Nancy Rinabarger, 70, whose mother, Blanche Dougherty, was left a widow with a young son.
-“He wasn’t supposed to work that day.
-He was subbing for someone else.
-“I wasn’t born then, but I know she had a lot of hardships,” she said of her mother, who later remarried.
-“Since the case wasn’t solved right away, they (detectives) even followed her for some time.
-That was hard on her.”

-It wouldn’t be until 1927 that Hugh was caught while serving in the Far East in the military.
-An Army buddy recognized his face on a wanted poster and turned him in for the reward.
-The twins were arrested a short time later in Ohio.

-One of the prosecutors assigned to the 1927 trial held in the old Jackson County Courthouse, now the Jacksonville Museum, was Medford’s George Roberts.
-He had served as Jackson County district attorney from 1916 through 1920.
-Although the brothers had botched the robbery and killed in cold blood, they were media celebrities by the time they were caught.
-Concerned about potential harm to his family, Roberts sent his wife and their two daughters by train to visit the children’s grandparents in Cincinnati.
-“We were whisked out of town,” recalled the late Dorothy Roberts Monroe, then 81, in a 1995 interview.
-“There were a lot of things that happened to DAs back in those days.”
+The posters were effective: Hugh was detected and arrested while serving in the army in the Philippines in February 1927.
+Ray and Roy reunited and traveled to Ohio where they adopted aliases Elmer (Ray) and Clarence Goodwin.
+Ray married 16-year-old Hazel to add to his disguise.
+Again, wanted posters did their job, and the twins were captured in Steubenville OH in June 1927 and extradited to Jacksonville OR where brother Hugh was now being tried on four counts of murder and several of interfering with a mail train.
+Heinous crime these capital murders were, public sentiment of “string ’em up!” was moderating, and prosecution and defense began bargaining to spare Hugh’s life.

-The day following their arrests, Ray and Roy DeAutremont waived extradition and agreed to return to Oregon to face charges.
+Agreement was reached just about the time the twins reached Jacksonville from Steubenville – if Hugh would confess, the penalty would be life in prison, not death.
+Eager to save their lives, Ray and Roy sought this same deal.The day following their arrests, Ray and Roy DeAutremont waived extradition and agreed to return to Oregon to face charges.
+To be nearer “her boys,” mother Belle sold her store and home in New Mexico and bought a boarding house in Salem, just down the street from the penitentiary.

+On June 24, 1927, the three murderous DeAutremonts were manacled and taken by train to the Oregon State Penitentiary in Salem.
 Sheriff Jennings and his son and Chief Deputy, Louis, travelled to Ohio by train to return the brothers to Oregon.
 The DeAutremonts found themselves travelling in style, in a Pullman Suite usually reserved for celebrities, politicians and other dignitaries.

 Along the way, curious on-lookers would turn out at train stations all across the country to catch a glimpse of the notorious train robbers.